francoisfried/CyberWiki/Resources/Certifications.md

 - **HTB CWEE**: **Certified Web Exploitation Expert**
    This advanced certification focuses on identifying and exploiting complex web vulnerabilities through both black-box and white-box techniques.
 It covers in-depth knowledge of modern web security, including source code review and custom exploit development.

 ---

-This new structure ensures that all Hack The Box certifications are listed accurately, with concise descriptions for each.

----